raphaelgyory/django-rest-messaging/docs/django-rest-messaging.md

         return obj.profile.contact

 def _thread_serializer_callback(thread_instance):
+    """
-    """ Shows how ThreadSerializer can get access to data about the users, beyond their simple ids. """
+    Shows how ThreadSerializer can get access to data about the users, beyond their simple ids.
+    """
     # we get all the participants' ids
     participants_ids = [participant.id for participant in thread_instance.participants.all()]
-    # we can run the query we want usng this ids
+    # we can run the query we want using these ids
     # here we want the users and related information
     users = User.objects.filter(id__in=participants_ids).select_related('profile')
     # we call our custom serializer